therynamo/docs/content/api/service/_index.md

 title: "Service"
 linkTitle: "Service"
 description: >
-  Learn how to use API endpoints for service resources.
+  Learn how to use API endpoints for the service resource.
 ---

-Documentation Coming Soon!